vacovsky/skid-pdf/README.md

 ## TODO:

-- create POST /html endpoint for more complex URLs, with support for query strings and verbs.
+- enable POST endpoint to accept more than GET action, at least POST is needed
+-